Ground-breaking Erasmus+ project helps young people to become critical thinkers and question the world around them

 “All students have gained in confidence from participating in the project," Louise said.
 "They are more comfortable in collaborating with students from different age groups, cultures, religions and nations.
 They have gained experience in public speaking, debating, listening, questioning and social, civic and intercultural understanding.”

-Despite the obvious difficulties the project experienced as a result of Covid-19, it has received widespread acclaim from politicians, ambassadors, academics and in the media.
+The project received widespread acclaim from politicians, ambassadors, academics and in the media.

-So successful was the implementation of the Parallel Histories curriculum at Lycée Frederic Faÿs that it has now been adopted as part of the final year curriculum across France.
+So successful was the implementation of the Parallel Histories curriculum at Lycée Frederic Faÿs that it was adopted as part of the final year curriculum across France.

 Louise concluded: “We have benefited from cross-collaboration, learnt about different national contexts, developed new methodologies and materials, coped with unforeseen challenges, built relationships, and, while able, had the opportunity for European travel.”